Basketball: A Love Story: Production

-Klores began interviews for a film project that would tell the complete untold story of basketball in 2013, intending at first to compile a total of 10 hours of documentary footage.
+Klores began interviews for a film project in 2013 that would tell the complete, untold story of basketball, intending at first to compile 10 hours of documentary footage.
 He quickly ended up with much more material than could fit into that duration, and the film's length was doubled.
 The entire film consists of 62 short subject films, envisioned as "short stories", discussing a diverse array of topics related to the game at every level, from its origins to its technical aspects, the lives of its players and coaches, and the impacts it has had on society and culture around the world.
 The stories are deliberately not presented in chronological order.
 Klores explained: "It’s like opening a book of short stories...
-Even when it was 10 hours I never intended it to be a series of mini-biographical vignettes, if you will.
+Even when it was 10 hours, I never intended it to be a series of mini-biographical vignettes, if you will.
 That would have bored me, frankly.
-So it’s kind of like 62 different films, just short stories.
+So, it’s kind of like 62 different films, just short stories.
 But the transitions are logical."

 Reception

 Basketball: A Love Story met with mixed reviews from critics and audiences.
-Many praised the series' ambitious nature and "unprecedented" distribution format but criticized perceived thematic discontinuities, a lack of depth in certain topics, and equivocation about some of the game's most sensitive past and present issues, including racism, sexism, and violence committed by players and coaches.
+Many praised the series's ambitious nature and "unprecedented" distribution format but criticized perceived thematic discontinuities, a lack of depth in certain topics, and equivocation about some of the game's most sensitive past and present issues, including racism, sexism, and violence committed by players and coaches.

 Jack Hamilton of Slate criticized the documentary's tendency to gloss over or completely omit these unhappier aspects of basketball history, writing that "the film’s patchwork structure allows it to effectively ignore moments that would complicate its sunny-side-up presentation of the sports’ trajectory", and noted the inexplicable absence of seemingly relevant stories like that of the infamous "Malice at the Palace" brawl.
 Hamilton and Jen Chaney of Vulture both remarked that several previous 30 for 30 films have covered some of the same stories with much greater nuance and detail.